apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lamar Jackson, Ravens run away from Texans in second half to advance to AFC Championship Game**
+**US personnel injured in attack on Al-Asad Air Base in Iraq, US official says**

-You can read more about it [here](https://theathletic.com/5214866/2024/01/20/ravens-texans-afc-divisional-result/).
+You can read more about it [here](https://www.cnn.com/2024/01/20/politics/al-asad-air-base-iraq-us-personnel-injured/index.html).

 ## Requirements
 - Python 3.8